Referring Students to the Counseling Center

 - Inform the student that Counseling Center staff try to help people help themselves.

-- Remember that many students will feel ambivalent about seeking help from any source including the Counseling Center.
-You may need to remind them that, "What you are currently doing to solve your problems is not working."
+- Remember that many students will feel ambivalent about seeking help from any source, including the Counseling Center.
+You may need to remind them that what they are currently doing to solve their problems is not working.